SumoLogic/sumologic-documentation/docs/platform-services/automation-service/automation-service-playbooks.md

 #### Alert payload variables

  The following variables are passed in the payload from an alert to a playbook.
-The fields specific to the query that triggered the alert can be referenced by using `customPlaceholderMap`.
-For example, if the result of the query includes a field named `user_name`, this can be referenced by called `customPlaceholderMap[].user_name`.

 | Variable | Description |
 | :--  | :-- |